Aimée de Jongh: Animation

-Aimée studied Animation at the Willem de Kooning Academy in Rotterdam, KASK in Ghent and the Gobelins Summer School in Paris.
-Over the years, she has worked in the animation industry in various roles.
-In 2014, she was artist in residence at 18th Street Arts Center in Los Angeles, where she created animations in collaboration with contemporary artist Miljohn Ruperto.
-One of the resulting art installations was shown at the Whitney Museum of American Art in New York City during the Whitney Biennial.
+De Jongh studied animation at the Willem de Kooning Academy in Rotterdam, the Royal Academy of Fine Arts (KASK) in Ghent, and the Gobelins Summer School in Paris.
+In 2014, she was artist in residence at 18th Street Arts Center in Los Angeles, where she created animations in collaboration with artist Miljohn Ruperto.
+One of the resulting art installations was shown at the Whitney Museum in New York City during the Whitney Biennial.

 She directed and animated the short film Aurora, created storyboards for Hisko Hulsing's Amazon Prime series Undone, and animated a series of 12 music videos for the Dutch TV show De Wereld Draait Door.
-Her most ambitious animation project was Behind the Telescopes, a 71-minute long theatrical film, created in collaboration with harpist Lavinia Meijer and sound designer Arthur Antoine.
-In 2021, Aimée created 6 animated short films for the Rijksmuseum's exhibition Slavery.
+She created Behind the Telescopes, a 71-minute long theatrical film, in collaboration with harpist Lavinia Meijer and sound designer Arthur Antoine.
+In 2021, de Jongh created 6 animated short films for the Rijksmuseum's exhibition Slavery.